-Have you heard about how effective social selling (aka lead generation) is on LinkedIn?
+Have you heard about the effectiveness of social selling (aka lead generation) on LinkedIn?
 Perhaps you believe it requires a lot of time to get results.
 Not so.

-You don’t need to spend hours every day on LinkedIn, to be successful at social selling.
+You don’t need to spend hours every day on LinkedIn to be successful at social selling.
 The key is to focus on the highest leveraging activities.
-If you follow a daily routine that only includes those tasks which further your goals, you can quickly and easily generate new leads and build relationships with potential prospects in as little as 30 minutes a day.
+If you follow a daily routine that includes only those tasks which further your goals, you can quickly and easily generate new leads and build relationships with potential prospects in as little as 30 minutes a day.

 Social Selling in 30 Minutes a Day or Less

-Next check your Activity page.
+Next, check your Activity page.
 You can quickly get to your Activity page by going to your profile, scrolling down to Your Articles & Activity and clicking See all activity.

-The last way you can find prospects is to search for them using the Advanced Search.
+And finally, search for your prospects using the Advanced Search function.
 I have covered in detail how to find prospects using LinkedIn’s Advanced Search in this post.

 Finding prospects can take as little as five minutes of your social selling in 30 minutes a day schedule.

-In the message you send these people, always remind them of how you met, just in case they have forgotten who you are.
+In your first LinkedIn messages to these people, remind them how you met, in case they have forgotten who you are.

-Be sure to send your message soon after the event as this will increase the likelihood that they will remember you.
+Be sure to send your message soon after the event as this will increase the likelihood they will remember you.

-When you have a relationship with someone, who knows and trusts you enough to introduce you to someone in their network, take advantage of this opportunity.
+When you have a relationship with someone who knows and trusts you enough to introduce you to someone in their network, take advantage of this opportunity.

 Unfortunately, most people approach this incredibly valuable process the wrong way, producing either no results or, in some cases, hurting their existing relationships.

 To increase your success when requesting an introduction, follow these best practices:

-- Build rapport
+- build rapport first

-- Make it easy for them
+- make it easy for them

-- Give them permission to say no
+- give them permission to say no

 Responding to messages daily is crucial.
-It is through these conversations that you will build relationships and get to know your prospect.
-But you must also initiate messages to build relationships.
+It is through these conversations that you build relationships and get to know your prospects.

 Be interested.
 Ask questions.
 Add value.

 Your success will also depend on the quality of the content you are sharing.
-You need to ensure that everything you share is high-value from the perspective of your ideal client.
+You need to ensure everything you share is high-value from the perspective of your ideal client.
 What you consider high-value and what they believe is high-value may be different.

 High-value content that inspires engagement should be: